 To add another item simply press the Enter or Tab key on your keyboard to go into the 'Quantity' column on the next line.
-Or, you can click into there.
+Or, you can click into the 'Quantity' column.

 If you want to type in a message to your customer that will appear in the body of the invoice, leave the 'Quantity' as 0.00, and click in the 'Stock Code or Description of Item/Service' column.
 Start typing your message.
 Note, you are limited to a maximum of 65 characters.
 In practice, I wouldn't use more than about 40, otherwise when you print the invoice, the end characters could be missing.
-It depends on the type of invoice layout you are using, but a printed invoice by default is limited to around 40 characters.
-HTML layouts are much more flexible, and will display all the characters.
+It depends on the type of invoice layout you are using, but a printed invoice by default is limited to around 40 characters for the description.

-Down the righthand side of the invoice, you'll have noticed lots of little buttons marked 'Ins' and 'Del'.
+Down the righthand side of the invoice, you may have noticed lots of little buttons marked 'Ins' and 'Del'.
 These are short for 'Insert' and 'Delete' respectively.
-They allow you to insert blank lines, or delete lines (blank or otherwise).
+They allow you to insert blank lines, or delete lines (whether the line is blank or not).